-Proposals within the Redevelopment Zone that of themselves do not constitute comprehensive redevelopment, should also take account of criteria Aa. to Ae. (above).
-Such proposals will be assessed to ensure that they are consistent with and do not prejudice the long-term comprehensive redevelopment of the Town Centre Redevelopment Zone.
+Individual development proposals within the Redevelopment Zone should also take account of criteria a. to f.
+In addition, they should demonstrate that they are consistent with, and do not prejudice, the long-term comprehensive redevelopment of the Town Centre Redevelopment Zone.